ankushkaudi/Writeups-for-vishwaCTF/Let's play a game/Readme.md

 		Writeup for Let’s play a game

-Description : Maybe you can buy some points to get the flag… Submit the flag as VishwaMini{flag}
+Description : Maybe you can buy some points to get the flag….
+Submit the flag as VishwaMini{flag}

 Given file : 575TY6.mp3